microsoft/autogen/website/docs/ecosystem/portkey.md

 coder = autogen.AssistantAgent(
     name="Coder",
     system_message = "You are a Python developer who is good at developing games.
-You work with Product Manager." llm_config={"config_list": config},
+You work with Product Manager.", llm_config={"config_list": config},
 )